AvivYaniv/Cortex/README.md

 Project also provides a GUI server to which users can connect to view telemetry data.

-Other micro-services that are included are API to pull data from the database and CLI to run specific services.
+Other micro-services that are included are API to pull data from the database and CLI which reflects the API.

 ![alt text](https://github.com/AvivYaniv/Cortex/blob/master/about/Architecture/Architecture.png?raw=true)